Buying a car is one of the biggest financial decisions we make, but the price tag is only one part of the overall cost of having a car in your life.

 In the UK, we swap cars on average every 3-4 years.
 Some new cars can depreciate by as much 15-35% in the first year, and will often lose 50% or more over three years.

-Using as an example, two notional cars at the economy end of the market, you can see that the Car B, which is cheaper initially by £2,000, actually costs more over three years than Car A.
+For example, if you take these two notional cars at the cheaper end of the market, you can see that Car B is initially cheaper by £2,000 but actually costs more over three years than Car A.